The day the dinosaurs died

 “The dinosaurs became extinct because they didn’t have a space programme.”Larry Niven, US science fiction writer

 Q & A

 - What do we know?

-- There is a lot of evidence that DePalma’s site in North Dakota is filled with remains from the day — if not the hour — that the Chicxulub asteroid hit Earth.
-This comes from the tektites found there, which are the right age and which match the geochemistry of the crater that the asteroid left behind in Mexico.
-There is also evidence that the site was swamped with water, bringing fish and other sea creatures with it.
+- There is evidence that DePalma’s fossil site is filled with remains from the day that the asteroid hit Earth.
+This comes from the tektites.
+There is also evidence that it was swamped with water.

 - What do we not know?